MahmoudEl3bady/foodie-gram-api/docs/ERD.md

-# ERD: FoodieSocial
+# ERD: Foodie Gram

-This document explores the design of FoodieSocial, a social experience for sharing and discovering food recipes.
+This document explores the design of Foodie Gram, a social experience for sharing and discovering food recipes.

 We'll use a basic client/server architecture, where a single server is deployed on a cloud provider next to a relational database, and serving HTTP traffic from a public endpoint.